United Nations Security Council Resolution 660

-United Nations Security Council resolution 660, adopted on 2 August 1990, after noting its alarm of the invasion of Kuwait by Iraq, the council condemned the invasion and demanded Iraq withdraw immediately and unconditionally to positions as they were on 1 August 1990.
+United Nations Security Council resolution 660 was adopted on 2 August 1990 by the United Nations Security Council.
+Through the resolution, while noting its alarm of the invasion of Kuwait by Iraq, the council condemned the invasion and demanded Iraq withdraw immediately and unconditionally to positions as they were on 1 August 1990.

 Yemen called upon Iraq and Kuwait to enter into immediate negotiations to resolve their differences, thanking the Arab League for its efforts.
-Talks between both sides broke down the day before in Jeddah, Saudi Arabia.
+Talks between both sides had broken down the day before in Jeddah, Saudi Arabia.
 The council also decided to meet again as necessary to ensure compliance with the current resolution.

 The resolution was adopted by 14 votes to none, while Yemen did not participate in voting.
-It was the first of twelve resolutions on the conflict passed in 1990.
+It was the first of twelve resolutions the UN Security Council adopted in 1990.